ISISComputingGroup/ibex_developers_manual/Common-Eclipse-Issues.md

 Possible solutions:

 * Check the error message: you may need to add a dependency to the plugin that contains XXXXXXX.
+For example: if the error message is ```The type org.eclipse.ui.plugin.AbstractUIPlugin cannot be resolved.
+It is indirectly referenced from required .class files``` then the org.eclipse.ui plugin requires adding.
 * Delete the complaining plugin from the workspace and then re-import it.
 * Remove JRE System Library from the complaining plug-in's Java Build Path then re-add it.